kippt/jekyll-incorporated/_posts/2014-07-21-state-of-the-company.md

 <div class="full"><img src="{{ site.url }}/images/pitchdeck.png"></div>

-The big issue that I saw was that hardware manufacturers didn't have a technology partner to help make their products better.
+The big issue that I saw was that hardware manufacturers (outside of computers and smartphones) didn't have a technology partner to help make their products better.
 Without an OS, hardware is limited to its capabilities when the product is shipped.
 An operating system provides a way for people to build applications for the hardware, which gives us Microsoft Office on the PC, and Angry Birds on the smartphone.

 This vision has remained pretty consistent, because we believe that connected devices and the Internet of Things is the next major frontier of technology, and in order for it to succeed, people need a great foundation upon which they can build amazing products.
 And that foundation needs to be: